mdpenguino/Altair/README.md

-#Altair
+# Altair

-A desktop sync for MAL
+A desktop tool to sync MAL profiles, built with electron.